 · It can be a little intimidating walking into a church for the first time.
 Or maybe its just been a long time and a lot has changed.
 This pamphlet may shed some light on aspects of the Episcopal Church.

 · Our priest, officially called the Rector, leads the church.
-The Rector may be assisted by a Deacon during the worship service.

-· St. Paul’s is part of the Diocese of Western Michigan, led by a bishop, and of the Anglican Communion of Churches, led by the Archbishop of Canterbury.
+· St. Paul’s is part of the Episcopal Diocese of Western Michigan, led by a bishop, and of the Anglican Communion of Churches, led by the Archbishop of Canterbury.

 · An outreach committee serves the local community and the greater world by donating money and goods to those in need.

 · Our hymns are usually found in the blue hymnal in each pew.
-The service music is printed in the hymnal and also in the service booklet.
+The service music is printed in the hymnal and in the service booklet.
 A choir of the church often sings during the service.
 Whether spoken or sung, the words of the liturgy are meant to be meditated upon.

-· The Parish Hall was donated by the Gibbs family in 1905.
+· The Parish hall was donated by the Gibbs family in 1905.
 There is a plaque in the Parish Hall recognizing this gift.
 It is used by the parish for church functions and also by other community groups.

 · Many of the art pieces inside the building have been made and/or donated by church members throughout the years.